Tekken Tag Tournament 2: Characters

-The arcade version features all 41 playable characters from Tekken 6 (including Panda except with her own character slot) along with Jun Kazama from Tekken 2, True Ogre (known in-game as just "Ogre") from Tekken 3 and Jinpachi Mishima from Tekken 5 all with updated character designs.
+The arcade version features all 41 playable characters from Tekken 6 (including Panda, except with her own character slot) along with Jun Kazama from Tekken 2, True Ogre (known in-game as just "Ogre") from Tekken 3 and Jinpachi Mishima from Tekken 5, all with updated character designs.
 Devil Kazuya from the original Tekken also makes an appearance as an in-game transformation of Kazuya.
 Unknown from the original Tekken Tag Tournament also returns, once again as an unplayable final boss with an updated set of visuals.
 In the home release, she became a playable character via an update patch.
 The game also introduces a masked character named Jaycee, an alter-ego of Julia Chang.

 The console release of the game features a total of 59 characters, including the return of Kunimitsu, Michelle Chang and Prototype Jack from the original Tekken, Angel and Alex from Tekken 2, Tiger Jackson, Forest Law, Dr. Bosconovitch and Ancient Ogre (originally known as just "Ogre") from Tekken 3, as well as Tekken 4s Miharu Hirano, Violet and Combot, the latter of which can be customized with various moves from other characters.
-A slim version of Bob from his Tekken 6 ending and Lili's butler since Tekken 5: Dark Resurrection, Sebastian make their debut as playable characters.
+A slim version of Bob from his Tekken 6 ending and Lili's butler since Tekken 5: Dark Resurrection, Sebastian, make their debut as playable characters.

-Unlike previous installments, certain characters who originally did not speak in their native language, now do.
-Characters include Lili and Sebastian who speak French, Eddy and Christie speaking Portuguese, Dr. Bosconovitch speaking Russian, Leo speaking German and Miguel speaking Spanish.
-Exceptions include Lee Chaolan, Lars, Xiaoyu, and Alisa, who still speak Japanese, as well as Lei and Lee's alter-ego Violet, who still speaks English due to their further character backgrounds despite their actual nationalities.
+Unlike previous installments, certain characters who originally did not speak in their native language now do.
+These include Lili and Sebastian speaking French, Eddy and Christie speaking Portuguese, Dr. Bosconovitch speaking Russian, Leo speaking German and Miguel speaking Spanish.
+Exceptions include Lee, Lars, Xiaoyu, and Alisa, who still speak Japanese, as well as Lei and Lee's alter-ego Violet who still speak English due to their backgrounds and despite their nationalities.